Production of Avengers: Infinity War and Avengers: Endgame: Cinematography

 Trent Opaloch served as director of photography for the two films.
 Ahead of filming, the Russo brothers announced that both films would be shot using Arri Alexa IMAX cameras, the first time that a Hollywood feature film was shot entirely with IMAX digital cameras.
 The footage was digitally processed by IMAX and released in a 1.90:1 aspect ratio exclusively in IMAX theaters.
 Joe Russo said that because many of the characters are tall, the "IMAX aspect ratio works for those types of characters, and the landscapes are stunning.
 There are some really exotic landscapes in the film, and to be able to put those on an IMAX screen, it's an incredible tool to have as a filmmaker to be able to exploit that scale of aspect ratio."
 Opaloch noted that the production would use 12 of the Arri Alexa IMAX cameras, and that Arri was working on lenses with additional focal lengths for the camera.
 They hoped they would be available by the start of filming, since the production would "need all the accessories and lenses", as it was "such a behemoth of a project".

 Infinity War was shot mostly with a single-camera setup, opposed to the three-camera setup used by the Russos on the Captain America films.
 The Russos went with this approach to make Infinity War "look bigger" over "the vérité look" the Captain America films had with three cameras.
 Opaloch described his visual style as more focused on the needs of each scene rather than an overall visual look for the films.
 For the scenes in Endgame that were recreating moments from previous films, Opaloch started by trying to replicate the work of the cinematographers on those earlier films, but then moved where the new scenes required him to.
 Approximately 890 hours of footage was shot between both films.

+Opaloch says that the lighting in the scene with Stark sending his goodbye message to Potts "shows you where he is emotionally and physically" with the cyan coloring coming through the ship's window representing deep space and the starscape.
+The scene was filmed vertically with a steep ladder placed on a gyroscope so that it could be moved to simulate the movement in space, with the lighting placement being difficult to get right.
+While blocking the scene, the crew had to add a bank of lights underneath Downey so that there was "something in his low looks".
+For New Asgard, natural lighting was used in contrast to most of the rest of the film because they are in otherworldly environments.